-To look at the effects on selected cardiovascular disease (cardiovascular disease) factors of combining chocolate and almonds as part of the Therapeutic Lifestyle Changes (TLC) diet in healthy individuals.
+To look at the effects on selected cardiovascular disease (CVD) factors of combining chocolate and almonds as part of the Therapeutic Lifestyle Changes (TLC) diet in healthy individuals.

 - Healthy men and women age 22 to 65 years